 AdBlock is not involved in running the Acceptable Ads program or deciding what advertisers are allowed in.
 We do not get a cut of the fees large advertisers pay to join.

 Adblock Plus earns a significant part of its revenue from large companies that pay to be included in the Acceptable Ads whitelist.
 The fees large companies pay subsidize smaller companies, which can join the whitelist for free.
-No company can pay to pass ads that don't meet the criteria.
+No company can pay to whitelist ads that don't meet the criteria.

 You're always in control

 We believe users should control what they see on the web.
 That, after all, is what AdBlock is all about.
 You can easily opt out of the Acceptable Ads program.